imnawar/SD2GAN/README.md

 ![SD2GAN](https://user-images.githubusercontent.com/36853625/117652573-04e40900-b19c-11eb-9811-a70ab4c95087.png)

-The Siamese nwtwork used to measure the similarity in batch of data, we used the following architecture of the Siamese network:
+The Siamese network used to measure the similarity in batch of data, we used the following architecture of the Siamese network:

 ![SNN](https://user-images.githubusercontent.com/36853625/117653385-ff3af300-b19c-11eb-95f1-991fa8262f59.png)